 5. The program offers a full-body gross anatomy dissection course.
 Medical and Dental students often find cadaver dissection to be among the most challenging courses in their professional preparation.
 Taking gross anatomy while earning a Master’s assures that students will be prepared for success in their clinical program.

 Dr. YiPing Chen, Chair of the Cell & Molecular Biology Department, is Director of this program.
-For more information, contact Ms. Marnie Mercado, Senior Program Coordinator.
+For more information, contact Ms. Marnie Elsky, Senior Program Coordinator.